doucx/stitcher-python/content.md

                     if fqn in source_docs:
                         doc_hash = self.doc_manager.compute_yaml_content_hash(source_docs[fqn])
                         fp["baseline_yaml_content_hash"] = doc_hash
-                        # If we have a new key, we should try to grab its code hash too if available
+                        # If we have a new key (or recovering from invalid legacy),
+                        # we should try to grab its code hash too if available
                         if fqn not in stored_hashes:
                              current_fp = self.sig_manager.compute_fingerprints(module).get(fqn, Fingerprint())
                              if "current_code_structure_hash" in current_fp: